shuklak13/Amazon_Product_Quality/README.md

 - [X] Write up a report / demo (~4/18)
 - [X] Create a visualization demonstrating our results
   - [X] Visualize convergence/mixing time and relate it to rounds of MCMC
-  - [X] Play around with sigma, alpha, and beta values and evaluate impact on model performance ("performance" = speed of mixing time, or accuracy of model)
+  - [X] Evaluate the impact of priors (sigma, alpha, and beta) on model performance ("performance" = speed of mixing time, or accuracy of model)
 - [X] Bigger, better dataset
-  - [ ] Run on larger dataset on a cluster (AWS cloud, school servers, etc.)
   - [X] [Query real Amazon reviews to evaluate on from the Amazon API](https://python-amazon-product-api.readthedocs.io/en/latest/)

-Next Steps / Stretch Goals
-- [ ] Explore using this model in the context of recommendation systems, customer segmentation, or retail portfolio optimization